isollaa/online-store/README.md

 # analysis
 Based on the stated facts above, there is a thing that might be the source of issue:

-- there is a possibility that users get product availability information in real time because the number of requests that affect product stock occurs very quickly and almost simultaneously
+- there is a possibility that users get miss product availability information in real time because the number of requests that affect product stock occurs very quickly and almost simultaneously
 #

 # solution